About Lewis County

 Courts & Case Records

-Lewis County is served by the Magistrate Division of the Idaho Second Judicial District Court, with the Lewis County Courthouse located at 510 Oak Street, Nezperce, Idaho 83543, phone (208) 937-2661.
-The Magistrate Court handles misdemeanor criminal cases, small claims (up to $5,000), preliminary hearings for felonies, civil cases under $25,000, infractions, protection orders, and probate matters.
+Lewis County is served by the Magistrate Division of the Idaho Second Judicial District Court, with Lewis County Courthouse, Nezperce, Idaho 83543 The Magistrate Court handles misdemeanor criminal cases, small claims (up to $5,000), preliminary hearings for felonies, civil cases under $25,000, infractions, protection orders, and probate matters.
+Felony cases and civil cases exceeding the magistrate jurisdiction are heard by District Court judges who hold court in Lewis County on a circuit basis, with the main Second District Court located in Lewiston.

-- The Lewis County Clerk of Court maintains all court records and provides public access in accordance with Idaho Court Administrative Rule 32, which governs public access to court records.
+- Lewis County Clerk of Court maintains all court records and provides public access under Idaho Court Administrative Rule 32, which governs public access to court records.

 - Idaho Repository (idcourts.gov) provides statewide online case search capabilities for criminal and civil cases, though access to some documents requires registration and payment of fees.